hackeriet/network/moon/README.md

 ..so we can distribute DHCP to the different ports according to the vlan they are assigned to.

 We could of course have used a machine with more ethernet ports, configured them as the first snippet, and just added some stupid switches downstream.
-Switches do so much more though than that though, like providing protection from different evil things your users will try doing at some point, or traffic shaping, and of course the setup using vlans can always provide all the vlans selectively on the ports of all the switches connected to your tree.
+Good switches do so much more though, like providing protection from different evil things your users will try doing at some point, or traffic shaping, and of course the setup using vlans can always provide all the vlans selectively on the ports of all the switches connected to your tree.
 Just by using a combination of "untagged" and "tagged" traffic.